Town of Ridgefield

 Accepted

-Household Garbage: Passenger Vehicles carrying 120 pounds or less of household garbage enter the transfer station on the right side of the scale house.
-Fee for Ridgefield residents is $5.00 for 1–5 bags* of garbage, or $10 for 6-10 bags*.
-Anything over 10 bags* is weighed and charged by the ton at $100.95 per ton/.05 per pound.
+SCALE – Household Garbage: Passenger Vehicles carrying 120 pounds or more of household garbage enter the transfer station on the left side of the scale house.

 Organics (Food)